How To Prepare Your Hair For Box Braids

 Box braids take four to ten hours to complete and can cause permanent damage to your scalp if not properly installed.
 Take great care when you search for a braider.
 Braiders are often different from traditional hairstylists and may work from their home or as an assistant to a salon owner.
 Look for a professional who has at least three years of salon braiding experience, word-of-mouth references and is has a portfolio of work that doesn't look too tight!

-Be prepared to walk away you are afraid the is braiding too tightly.
+Be prepared to walk away if you are afraid the braiding is too tight.
 Your hairline is worth it!

 Detangling Your Hair Before You See Your Hair Stylist

-Before your box braids are installed, thoroughly detangle with Kimberly Elise Naturals® Aloe Vera Conditioning Leave-in with Marshmallow Root. that your hair can rest tucked away in grape seed oil, shea butter, and coconut oil.
-Our detangling cream is formulated without sulfates, parabens, silicones, mineral Oil, propylene Glycol, paraffins, phthalates, petrolatum, drying alcohols, which can be drying for your hair over time.
+Before your box braids are installed, thoroughly detangle with Kimberly Elise Naturals® Aloe Vera Conditioning Leave-in with Marshmallow Root.
+Your hair can rest tucked away in grape seed oil, shea butter, and coconut oil.
+Our detangling cream is formulated without paraffins, phthalates, petrolatum and drying alcohols, which can be drying for your hair over time.
 A deeply hydrating detangling cream is better suited for prepping your hair for box braids than an oil, which does not necessarily moisturize your hair.